 In May 1871, a small group of potential Presbyterians met for worship on the third floor of Avery’s hardware store down in Old Katonah.
 They continued to meet through the heat of summer.
 By 1872, they were seven members strong, and the new congregation was authorized by the Presbytery of Westchester on November 17th.

 The original church building was constructed on Church Street in Old Katonah, about a half mile north of our present church.
 It was dedicated on December 21, 1874.
 In 1875, Rev. John Eastman was called to be the first pastor.

-They called John Eastman to be the first pastor.
-He was ordained and installed on July 8, 1875, and he began a fine twenty-year pastorate.
-The church grew, and in 1880 they built a manse on River Road, about 2/10 of a mile to the north of the church.
+The church grew, and in 1880 they built a Manse on River Road, a quarter mile to the north of the church.
 A Sunday School room was added in 1892, and the church prospered.

 On the western wall of the Sanctuary behind the choir is a stained glass window of an angel.
 It is in memory of Rev. Eastman’s wife, Lucy King Eastman.
 The windows in “the Transept” came from the old church.
 The church is a gift which comes to us from those that went before, and it is also a gift from us to those who will come after us.
 It is the Spirit of Jesus Christ.

 We are proud of our roots and committed as Christians to serve the Lord in even greater capacity today and in the future here in Katonah and throughout the world.